Many manufacturers requesting roll forming services ask first and foremost: Can you prove your competence?

 The original deadline for businesses in all industries to transition from ISO 9001:2008 to ISO 9001:2015 was Sept.
 14, 2018.
-That is still true with the exception of companies who initiated the certification audit process by that date -- those companies still have until March 15, 2019, to complete any outstanding activities.
+The exception was companies who initiated the certification audit process by that date -- those companies had until March 15, 2019, to complete any outstanding activities.

-In other words, come March, roll forming companies that have not adopted ISO 9001:2015 are no longer ISO 9001 certified.
+In other words, roll forming companies that have not adopted ISO 9001:2015 are no longer ISO 9001 certified.

 Why does this matter to you when you’re seeking a metal roll former or other manufacturing partner?

 ISO Manufacturing Standards Certification: Taking Business Seriously

 Simply put, being ISO 9001 certified means a business focuses on producing goods and services that meet high standards of quality and conform to regulations.
 These guidelines are set by the International Organization for Standardization (ISO) and provide international standards.
 The ISO 9001 guidelines give business a road map that helps them become better organized, more efficient, and fully dedicated to continuous improvement.